siongui/userpages/content/articles/2012/07/25/lightweight-dynamic-javascript-loader-with-dependency-handling%en.rst

 :modified: 2015-04-03 08:08
 :tags: JavaScript, XMLHttpRequest
 :category: JavaScript
-:summary: Load JavaScript scripts dynamically with dependencies.
+:summary: Load JavaScript_ scripts dynamically with dependencies.
 :adsu: yes

-I write a lightweight dynamic JavaScript loader with dependency handling, which means it can dynamically loads JavaScript files with the order you want.
-The following is the source code for the dynamic JavaScript loader:
+I write a lightweight dynamic JavaScript_ loader with dependency handling, which means it can dynamically loads JavaScript_ files with the order you want.
+The following is the source code for the dynamic JavaScript_ loader:

 .. show_github_file:: siongui userpages content/code/javascript-loader/dynamic.js
+.. adsu:: 2

 Usage
 +++++

-I will show how to use the JavaScript loader by example.
+I will show how to use the JavaScript_ loader by example.

 Assume that we need to load *a.js*, *b.js*, *c.js*, *d.js*.